 Photography is an international business and where possible, you'll have the opportunity to visit cities like New York, Paris, Marseilles, Barcelona and Vienna for photography festivals.

 Professional practice is incorporated into these trips wherever possible.
 Our recent trip to Berlin included studio talks from photographers Jan von Holleben and Jorg Bruggemann, and talks from curator Ann-Christin Bertrand at C/O Gallery, and from alumni Steph Third and Mel Flash about working in Berlin.

-The Photography Department at Bower Ashton Studios offers the latest photography technology.
+The facilities at Bower Ashton Studios offers the latest photography technology.

 Our equipment includes: